 For the 2012 ZEW Summer Workshop 15 young scientists from Africa, China, North America, and Europe assembled to present their research on this year's topic: international trade and environmental protection.
 It was also an opportunity to present Jitao Tang of Rutgers University with the Heinz König Young Scholar Award for his work on how environmental regulations impact foreign direct investment.
 The award is named after the late founding director of ZEW, Professor Heinz König, and honours young scholars who have performed outstanding empirical research.
-July to October 2012

-ZEW GOES TO CHINA - CHINA COMES TO ZEW
+7FW GOES TO CHINA - CHINA COMES TO 7FW